 With extremely busy recommenders who may delay letter writing, one may need to book an hour appointment on their calendar for this purpose.
 Upon arrival, say hello and ask if they need anything else before writing the letter.

 Outstanding Reference Letter Advocacy

-Candidates need to know what makes for a great reference letter, and share their aspirations with their recommenders.
-A great reference letter displays these hallmarks:
+Candidates need to know what makes for a great reference letter and share their aspirations with their recommenders.
+An excellent reference letter displays these hallmarks:

 - Super Enthusiastic – These letters are glowing, rave reviews that spotlight some areas where the candidate is outstanding, and exploit every opportunity to say the candidate is the best, either interpersonally or technically.

 - Personal – They demonstrate the recommender knows the candidate well.
 The recommender comments on the candidate’s objectives, motivation for pursuing an MBA degree, and personal background aspects that demonstrate remarkable character and potential.

 - Detailed – The narrative shares examples with specific details to which adcoms can relate, complete with vivid, memorable anecdotes, presenting additional insight into qualities that make the candidate stand out.